Introduction

 For this analysis, I’ve used a party of four identical PCs in an encounter with a single NPC.
 The average number of turns it takes the PCs to win is \(N_{i} = 12\), or three rounds of combat.
 I plan on exploring the impact of initiative in a future post, but for now I’ve assumed the NPC always goes third in the initiative order.
 For the sake of simplicity, I’ve also assumed none of the PCs are taken out early in the encounter.
 In other words, the four PCs here act as a single combatant that takes four turns per round.

-The probability of the PCs winning behaves largely as expected, starting out near zero and increasing with the encounter difficulty past the start of the Hard difficulty range.
-By the end of the Hard difficulty range, the probability of the PCs winning drops to around \(89\%\), and it continues to drop in a fairly linear fashion throughout the Deadly difficulty range until reaching \(50\%\) at \(\diff_{i} = 1\).
+The probability of the PCs winning behaves largely as expected, starting out near one and decreasing with the encounter difficulty past the start of the Hard difficulty range.
+By the end of the Hard difficulty range, the probability of the PCs winning has dropped to around \(89\%\), and it continues to drop in a fairly linear fashion throughout the Deadly difficulty range until reaching \(50\%\) at \(\diff_{i} = 1\).

 That the PCs have only a \(50\%\) chance of winning when \(\diff_{i} = 1\) makes intuitive sense, since the PCs and NPCs are expected to win in the same number of rounds before factoring in variability.
 This result is helped by the fact that the enemy NPC always goes third in the initiative order.
 If they had gone earlier in the initiative order then their chances of winning would be higher, and they had gone later the chances would be lower.